 Take a bow and worship where others kneel, for which so many have paid a tribute of veneration, the good Lord should, as it is all compassion.

-The Savior is the messenger of God.
-So whenever there is any waning of religion in any part of the World, God sends His Savior there.
-It is one and the same Savior that, having plunged into the ocean of life, rises up in one place and is known as Krishna, and diving again rises in another place and is known as Christ.
+The Saviour is the messenger of God.
+So whenever there is any waning of religion in any part of the World, God sends His Saviour there.
+It is one and the same Saviour that, having plunged into the ocean of life, rises up in one place and is known as Krishna, and diving again rises in another place and is known as Christ.

 Everyone should follow his religion.
 A Christian should follow Christianity; a Muslim should follow Islam, and so on.
 For Hinduism, the old way, the way of the wise Aryans is the best.”